yifanwang97/Explainable-fuzzy-integral/README.md

 The results are shown in a text file named "FI_CNN_F1_score.txt" located at "1_fuzzy_integral_fold1/results/all_datasets/".

 #### Conclusion
-Here, all the results represent the fuzzy fusion outcomes on the combined dataset (fold 1).
+Here, all the results represent the fuzzy fusion evaluated on the combined dataset (fold 1).

 | Method | Accuracy |
 |:-------|-----------|